klahrich/chiefhustler/content/posts/update-october-2021.md

 As for me, I think in bets, and I try to look for bets that have an expected value distribution that is skewed on the positive side.
 I rarely wait to have all or even 80% of the information to make a move.
 I mostly act on instinct, and while the lack of process has hurt me in the past, it has been a net positive so far.

 So I'd rather complement my instinct with discipline and emotional awareness than let all of these opportunities pass me by.

+To be clear, this is the style that seems to appeal to me, but I do not by any means claim that this is the best one.
+I don't even claim that it makes sense (if you're into math and logic, whether or not a style works might be an unprovable statement, which would make investing an [incomplete system](https://plato.stanford.edu/entries/goedel-incompleteness/)).

+Here are some examples of very different styles that seem to work for other people:

+{{<tweet 1454204990956851202>}}

+{{<tweet 1454119400320143360>}}
+_Note: in the case of $DDOG, not cheap means 65x sales_

+To each his own.